logicalclocks/hops-docs/docs/user_guide/hopsworks/dataSetShare.rst

 Share
 -----

-Data Sets can be shared with one or more other projects and only `data owners` have privileges to share Data sets.
+The basic principle of the Project - Data Set abstraction is that no data can be copied/moved outside of a project's scope, making a project effectively a sandbox for data and programs.
+However, Data Sets can be shared with one or more other projects and only `data owners` have privileges to share Data sets.
 To share a Data Set, navigate to the ``Data Sets`` browser from the services menu on the left, right-click on the Data Set to be shared and from the ``Share with`` option select either ``project`` or ``cluster``.

 .. _share-ds-1.png: ../../_images/share-ds-1.png
 .. figure:: ../../imgs/share-ds-1.png